riak/riak.github.io/docs/developing/api/protocol-buffers/reset-bucket-props.md

 ---
-title: "PBC Reset Bucket Properties"
+title: "Reset Bucket Properties"
 id: pbc_reset_bucket_props
+slug: reset-bucket-props
+sidebar_position: 4
 ---

 Request to reset the properties of a given bucket or bucket type.